Water-Cooled Supercomputer Set to Study Climate

-Mr. LAWRENCE BUJA (National Center for Atmospheric Research): Food supply is a major concern for society.
+MONTAGNE: Food supply is a major concern for society.
 So we can look at this - use this new computer to see how the future climate change is likely to affect specific crops, growing seasons.
 When are the heat waves going to occur?
 Does that come on at the same time as critical pollination periods?
-What are the changes in the water supply?
+What is the changes in the water supply?

 JOYCE: Buja says the computer may also be used to figure out ways to adapt to climate change.

-Mr. BUJA: In Peru, there are five high altitude glaciers that have been there for thousands of years.
+MONTAGNE: In Peru, there's five high-altitude glaciers that have been there for thousands of years.
 And under these projections some of these are going to zero and we're going to have to figure out how to stand up replacement water and power that comes from these glaciers.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.